SAVE $5 ON YOUR FIRST PURCHASE WITH US

 When you have been using conventional washing powder or liquid for a while, the residue left from these can build up in the pipes and crevices of the washing machine.
 If not cleaned away, these build-ups can cause a bad odour.
 Your usual detergent will mask the smells from these build-ups.
 However, when you switch to using the Ecoegg laundry egg, there is no strong fragrance to mask the smells, so it can be more noticeable.
 In this case, you should clean out your washing machine (which is a good ‘detox’ for your machine anyway).

-How to use: Simply unwrap ONE detox tablet and place it in the dispensing drawer of your washing machine and put the machine on the hottest, longest setting available (leave the drum empty – do not put any clothes in).
+How to use: Simply unwrap ONE detox tablet and place it right inside the drum of your machine (front loader).
+If you have a top loader put the tablet in the “long-middle-bit” (right inside the drum) where you usually put your washing powder (NOT where you put the softener).
+Remember to put the machine on the hottest setting and on the longest cycle available (leave the drum empty – do not put any clothes in).
 This will leave your machine fresh and clean.
 It is recommended to detox your machine once every 6 months or so, depending on how often you wash.

 Is it ok to use my Ecoegg laundry egg with delicates?